Mariano Chaves

-José Mariano Chaves y Castillo (or Mariano Chávez) (31 December 1799 – May 1845) was a wealthy Spanish-American landowner who was the acting governor of New Mexico for a few months during 1844.
+José Mariano Chaves y Castillo (or Mariano Chávez) (31 December 1799 – May 1845) was a wealthy Mexican landowner who was the acting governor of New Mexico for a few months during 1844.

 Chaves County, New Mexico is named after him.

 Family

 José Mariano Chaves was born on 31 December 1799, the son of New Mexico Governor Francisco Xavier Chávez (1822–1823), a descendant of don Pedro Durán de Chávez, a conquistador from the Extremadura province of Spain.
 The governor José Antonio Chaves (1829–1832) was another prominent member of the Chávez family in New Mexico.

 Mariano Chaves was a member of the New Mexican landowning elite.
 An Anglo-American visitor to Santa Fe in 1846 described the wealth displayed in his house, which was furnished with Brussels carpets, white marble tables, gilt framed mirrors and candelabras.

 Mariano Chaves married Dolores Perea, daughter of Pedro Jose Perea, a descendant of an early New Mexico settler.
 Their son José Francisco Chaves served three terms in the United States House of Representatives as Delegate from the New Mexico Territory, 1865 to 1871.

 After Mariano's death, Dolores Perea married the prosperous trader Henry Connelly in 1849.
 Connelly was governor of New Mexico Territory during the American Civil War.